reepotah/scandiweb-task/README.md

-# Ecommerce frontend test assignment
+# eCommerce frontend test assignment
-#### for Junior React Developer position in Scandiweb.
+#### by Nikolay Kashuba for Junior React Developer position in Scandiweb.

 ### About
 This is my first serious JS project.
 I had fun and learned a lot, the process itself was pretty exciting as with every change there's as much stuff happening on screen as under the hood.